 Mr.Suresh, a businessman who wants to sell sports shoes.
 Suresh wants his business to be successful and when it does, he wants to buy a Jaguar car.
 Keeping this dream in mind, he wants his shoes to be named Panther and carry the “leaping panther” emblem, which is exactly the emblem of his dream car.
 Little does he know, that PUMA the shoe company, also has a leaping wild feline animal, and in fact have been using this for as long as 60 years.

 Now for a prospective new shoe buyer, this poses a problem.
 When researching for his/her next shoe purchase, the existence of Suresh’s panther brand shoe, alongside the well-established Puma, will obviously cause doubts – even in respect to both companies.

-Even an honest mistake like this, can be harmful for the long run of the brand.
-And that is why, had Suresh searched for existing brands of the Shoe category which have a device of a leaping animal, this can be avoided.
+Even an honest mistake like this can be harmful to the long run of the brand.
+And that is why had Suresh searched for existing brand names of the Shoe category which have a device of a leaping animal, this could have been avoided.